Yellow 22

 Every city in the world has its own magic: the urban environment, the architecture, its restaurants, cafes and people.
 What do we look at while exploring a new place?
 What catches our eyes and thoughts?
 Amir will draw your attention to what became 'everyone’s canvas', the street's walls.
 The session will also allow you to experience graffiti painting.

-Judy Klitsner Samuel Lebens Maureen Kendler
+Judy Klitsner Maureen Kendler Samuel Lebens

 Orange 15